 Jim has also worked with artists Tim Warfield, Clifford Adams, Larry McKenna, Tyrone Brown, Justin Faulkner, Charles Fambrough, Mike Boone, Tony “TNT” Jones, John Swana, Byron Landham, Mickey Roker, and Cornel Rochester.

-Among Jim’s recordings are Mike Boone's Better Late Than Never, Tyrone Brown's The Magic Within and Bass Works, and Barry Sames's Celebration.
-He played on the Grammy-nominated soundtrack, composed by Dr. Maurice Wright, for the documentary film Strokes of Genius.
+Among recordings Jim is on are: Mike Boone's “Better Late Than Never,” Tyrone Brown's “The Magic Within” and “Bass Works,” Barry Sames' “Celebration,” Khadijah Renee's “Sentimental Me, a tribute to Sarah Vaughn,” and played on a grammy-nominated soundtrack, composed by Dr. Maurice Wright, for the documentary film, “ Strokes of Genius.”

 Jim and his music have been featured numerous times on Philadelphia's WRTI, 90.1FM, where he has been a guest of radio hosts, Bob Perkins, Maureen Malloy, and Jeff Duperon.

 In October of '08, Jim released the CD, “No Green Bananas, a retrospective,” which was favorably reviewed in The Philadelphia Inquirer, All about Jazz, and The Philadelphia Jazz Music Examiner.

 He has a BA in Music from Temple University and is currently a Minister of Music at St. John's Lutheran Church in Ambler, PA.

 He is also principal cellist with the Academy Chamber Society under conductor Michael Kemp.
 He teaches piano, cello, music theory and improvisation to students of all ages and levels in the Philadelphia area.